automata-network/docs/docs/2fa/users/guide.md

 ![](../../assets/2fa/setup-3.png)

-And we also support 1password for the 2FA secret representation.
-You need to prepare a **Login** item in 1password, configure the basic information, then you can use **Scan QR Code** function in 1password.
-It will make it more flexiable and efficient.
+We support 1Password for storing your 2FA secret.
+To enable the use of **Scan QR Code** function in 1Password, you would first have to prepare a **Login** item in 1Password and configure the basic information.
+This makes password retrieval more convenient.

 ![](../../assets/2fa/1password.png)

-Recommend configuration in 1password
+Recommended configuration in 1Password

 | | |
 | --- | --- |